nik-nag/Sentiment-Analysis-FinBERT/README.md

 - Expand the list of monitored stock tickers
 - Develop a user interface for easier interaction with the stored data
 - Add data visualisation, perhaps in seaborn
+- Code needs to be cleaned up, made neater and perhaps be converted into Class format